syncfusion-content/maui-docs/MAUI/PDF-Viewer/Shapes.md

 [SfPdfViewer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html) allows the users to change the shape annotation border style.
 Currently, it provides support for following border style.
 1. Cloudy
 2. Solid

-By default, the shape annotation border style will be solid.
+N> By default, the shape annotation border style will be solid.
 The value of `BorderStyle` property will be applicable for square and polygon annotation and it does not affect other shape annotations such as circle, line, arrow and polyline annotations.

 ### Draw cloud shape annotation